codacy/docs/docs/faq/troubleshooting/why-arent-duplication-metrics-being-calculated.md

 If the analysis finishes but the code duplication metric wasn't calculated, follow the next steps:

--   **If you are using Codacy Self-hosted**, open the **Admin panel**, **Repositories**, select the repository, tab **Settings**, and reset the code duplication analysis in **Duplication settings**.
+-   **If you're using Codacy Self-hosted**, open the **Admin panel**, **Repositories**, select the repository, tab **Settings**, and reset the code duplication analysis in **Duplication settings**.
 Then, reanalyze the last commit in the repository so that Codacy runs the code duplication analysis.

     ![Resetting the failed duplication analysis](images/duplication-metrics-reset.png)

--   **If you are [analyzing your repository locally](../../related-tools/local-analysis/running-local-analysis.md)** with the Codacy Analysis CLI, consider using the flag `--tool-timeout` to specify a larger timeout for the execution of the tool.
+-   **If you're [analyzing your repository locally](../../related-tools/local-analysis/running-local-analysis.md)** with the Codacy Analysis CLI, consider using the flag `--tool-timeout` to specify a larger timeout for the execution of the tool.

--   **If you are using Codacy Cloud** or if the steps above didn't solve the issue, please contact us at <mailto:support@codacy.com>.
+-   **If you're using Codacy Cloud** or if the steps above didn't solve the issue, please contact us at <mailto:support@codacy.com>.